-Over the years, the Group has expanded its primary product offerings to include distributorship, agency and dealership rights from prominent names such as Mitsubishi, Akasaka and Kamome (Japan), D-I and Doosan (South Korea), SOLÉ, Reintjes and CENTA (Europe), BUKH (Denmark), MTU (Germany), Taiyo (Japan), SGP (India) and OXE (Sweden).
+Over the years, the Group has expanded its primary product offerings to include distributorship, agency and dealership rights from prominent names such as Mitsubishi, Akasaka, Kamome and Taiyo (Japan), D-I and Doosan (South Korea), SOLÉ, Reintjes and CENTA (Europe), BUKH (Denmark), MTU (Germany) and SGP (India).

-The Group continued to advance, scaling up the value-chain with the introduction of "AceGen", its in-house range of power generating sets, and "XMH IPS", a one-stop integrated solution to vessel owners requiring diesel engine (or electricity) driven propeller-based propulsion systems to power its vessels.
+The Group continued to advance, scaling up the valuechain with the introduction of "AceGen", its in-house range of power generating sets, and "XMH IPS", a onestop integrated solution to vessel owners requiring diesel engine (or electricity) driven propeller-based propulsion systems to power its vessels.
 Subsequently, the Group successfully acquired Mech-Power Generator Pte Ltd ("MPG") which diversified its primary business through added exposure to different markets and expanded its offering to include industrial and commercial applications.

-With its acquisition, XMH's business activities can be broadly categorised into:
+With its acquisitions, XMH's business activities can be broadly categorised into:

-- 1) Distribution and provision of value-added products and services; - 2) After-sales services, trading and others; and - 3) Projects, which comprise the assembly and installation of standby generator sets and provision of related services.
+Distribution and provision of value-added products and services;

+After-sales services, trading and others, and;

+Projects, which comprise the assembly and installation of standby generator sets and provision of related services.